anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Misuse of mDNS to obtain list of pledges {#sec_cons_mDNS}

 To discover a specific pledge a registrar-agent may request the service name in combination with the product-serial-number of a specific pledge.
+The pledge reacts on this his product-serial-number is part of the request message.

-If the registrar-agent performs DNS-based Service Discovery without a specific product-serial-number, all IP addresses of pledges in the domain will be returned.
+If the registrar-agent performs DNS-based Service Discovery without a specific product-serial-number, all  pledges in the domain may be returned if the functionality is supported.
+This functionality enumerates and reveals the information of devices available in the domain.
+The information about this is provided here as a feature to support the comissioning of devices.
+A manufacturer may decide to support this feature only for devices not possessing a LDevID or to not support this feature at all, to avoid an enumeration in an operative domain.

 ## YANG Module Security Considerations